lucas-lins-lima/CEAPs_Data_analysis/README.md

 First step: To download the CEAPS data, I created a file in Python that instructs how to download the tables in Excel.
 In this step, I will gather all the data by year and clean and transform the data.
 The results of the first stage are in the file "data_processed_cleaned" in binary file.

-Second step: Analysis of the data.
+Second step: Data analysis.
 They are in a Python file.

-Third step: Analysis of the data and results obtained.
+Third step: Data analysis and results obtained.

+I will leave my analysis below:

 Note: This document is updated with each new step of the project.